consysT-project/consysT-code/artifact.md

 This will execute the performance benchmarks for the `weak`, `strong` and `mixed` configurations.
-The benchmarks executes a few warmup and measure iterations.
+The benchmarks executes a 5 warmup and 5 measure iterations.
+Depending on the case study and your machine, the benchmark may run several hours.
 The configuration file of the benchmarks are in `src/main/resources/local`.
 The benchmarks use the configuration files in `weak`, `mixed` and `strong`, respectively.